csgillespie/benchmarkme/README.md

   * `get_byte_compiler()`;
   * `get_linear_algebra()`;
   * `installed.packages()`;
+  * `Sys.getlocale()`;
-  * The package version number;
+  * The `benchmarkme` version number;
   * Unique ID - used to extract results;
   * The current date.

 The function `Sys.info()` does include the user and nodenames.
-In the public release of the data, this information will is removed.
+In the public release of the data, this information will be removed.
 If you don't wish to upload certain information, just set the corresponding argument, i.e.

 ```
 upload_results(res, sys_info=FALSE)